Published on March 9, 2022

 Honest Game Insight – Speak candidly with a member of your current coaching staff about where they see your role next year.
 Maybe your time has come and patience is on your side.
 Leaving now and transferring to a new school could put you in the same position you were in last year, but with a new team of veterans.

-The collegiate coaching carousel and transient nature of coaching means the coaching staff who recruited you may not be there at graduation day.
+The collegiate coaching carousel and transient nature of coaching mean the coaching staff who recruited you may not be there on graduation day.
 Did your coaching staff leave for another job and now you are left wondering if the new staff will see your role the same?
 Are you entering the portal because you are nervous about what next year will bring?

-Honest Game Insight – Consider staying at your current school and giving the new coaching staff a try.
+Consider staying at your current school and giving the new coaching staff a try.
 You have comfort in this school.
 You’ve established yourself, made friends and you’ve navigated being a student-athlete with your school’s resources.
-Transferring now will not only you starting over at a new school with a new staff, but also in a new environment.
+Transferring schools now will not only have you starting over at a new school with a new staff but also in a new environment.
 If you have to play for a new staff, at least have it be at the place you already know.

 Just getting accepted at a new school and receiving an offer for an athletic scholarship does not mean you will be able to compete upon transfer.
 Transfer student-athletes must meet specific and nuanced academic eligibility rules if they want to compete at their new school.